stappersg/vBook/src/index.md

 ## Source Code

-The source files from which this book is generated can be found on [GitHub][book].
+The source files for this book can be found on [GitHub][book].

 [book]: https://github.com/viridIT/vBook

 ## Contributing

-We'd love your help!
-Please see the [CONTRIBUTING.md][contrib] file to learn about the kinds of contributions we're looking for.
+The vSMTP and vBook projects need you.
+Parts requiring your help are labeled as `help wanted`.
+Please see the [CONTRIBUTING.md][contrib] file for more information.

 [contrib]: https://github.com/viridIT/vBook/blob/main/CONTRIBUTING.md